Make your road to ELD compliance as smooth as possible

 The Federal Motor Carrier Safety Administration (FMCSA) developed the ELD Mandate, which requires companies replace their paper logs with electronic logs.

+Are you a current AOBRD user looking to transition by December?
 There is a lot to learn about the ELD Mandate – we compiled the most important facts into a simple FAQ for you to look through.

 Who must comply?